daiphuongngo/Hospital-Clinic-Analysis/README.md

 RETURN DISTINCT dr.Name AS Doctor_Name, p.fullName as Patient_Name, d.diseaseType as Disease_Type
 ```

-### 5 – Show me all the patients who have a female doctor and that has any form of cancer
+### 5 – Show all the patients who have a female doctor and that has any form of cancer

 ![Q5 - female doctor cancer graph](https://user-images.githubusercontent.com/70437668/161480843-fc5209ec-1def-4e05-a870-6e739ecd12bf.jpg)